Yamaguti algebras and noncrossing partitions: Yamaguti operad and noncrossing partitions

 For a nonsymmetric operad with finitely many monomial relations, there are several different ways to compute the dimensions of its components, see, e.g.,~\cite{MR3301915}.
 In our case, the concrete form of the monomial relations suggests that we should introduce the following generating functions: \begin{itemize} \item $f(t)$ the generating function for all monomials that are not divisible by the relations, \item $x(t)$ the generating function for all monomials that are not divisible by the relations and $-\cdot-$ as the top level operation, \item $y(t)$ the generating function for all monomials that are not divisible by the relations and $\{-,-,-\}$ as the top level operation, \item $z(t)$ the generating function for all monomials that are not divisible by the relations and $-\cdot(-\cdot-)$ at the top level. \end{itemize} It is then easy to see that we have the following relations between these generating functions:

-Indeed, \begin{itemize} \item the first of these equations just means that a monomial is either the unit of the operad or has one of the generators at the top level, \item the second equation means that as long as the top level operation is $-\cdot-$, we cannot have a monomial with the top level $-\cdot(-\cdot-)$ substituted as either of the two arguments, \item the third equation means that as long as the top level operation is $\{-,-,-\}$, we cannot have a monomial with the top level $-\cdot(-\cdot-)$ substituted as the first argument, we cannot have a monomial with the top level $-\cdot-$ substituted as the second argument, and we can only have the unit as the third argument, \item the last equation means that to build an operation with $-\cdot(-\cdot-)$ at the top level, we put $-\cdot-$ at the top level, and then we cannot have a monomial with the top level $-\cdot(-\cdot-)$ substituted as the either of the two arguments, and the second argument must have $-\cdot-$ at the top level. \end{itemize} Eliminating $x(t)$, $y(t)$, and $z(t)$ from these equations, we find
+Indeed, \begin{itemize} \item the first of these equations just means that a monomial is either the unit of the operad or has one of the generators at the top level, \item the second equation means that as long as the top level operation is $-\cdot-$, we cannot have a monomial with the top level $-\cdot(-\cdot-)$ substituted as either of the two arguments, \item the third equation means that as long as the top level operation is $\{-,-,-\}$, we cannot have a monomial with the top level $-\cdot(-\cdot-)$ substituted as the first argument, we cannot have a monomial with the top level $-\cdot-$ substituted as the second argument, and we can only have the unit as the third argument, \item the last equation means that to build an operation with $-\cdot(-\cdot-)$ at the top level, we must form an operation $m_1\cdot m_2$, where $m_1$ is a monomial that does not have $-\cdot(-\cdot-)$ at the top level (and thus is enumerated by $f(t)-z(t)$) and $m_2$ is a monomial that has $-\cdot-$ at the top level, but cannot have $-\cdot(-\cdot-)$ at the top level (and thus is enumerated by $x(t)-z(t)$). \end{itemize} Eliminating $x(t)$, $y(t)$, and $z(t)$ from these equations, we find

 which, if we denote $A(t)=1+tf(t)$, can be written as

 the known functional equation for the generating function of the so-called Riordan numbers~\cite[A005043]{oeis}, counting noncrossing partitions of $\{0,\ldots,n\}$ without singleton blocks.
 This shows that the upper bound and the lower bound for $\dim\Yam(n)$ coincide, and hence the morphism $\psi$ must be an isomorphism. \end{proof}